 Gaming Benchmarks: Quake3 Arena

-Settings look as follows: 32-bit texture color and frame-buffer depths, maximum amount of textures and objects, tri-linear filtering is on, texture compression is off.
+Quality settings in Quake3 Arena looked as follows: 32-bit texture color and frame-buffer depths, maximum amount of textures and objects, tri-linear filtering is on, texture compression is off.

 Without full-screen anti-aliasing and anisotropic filtering the graphics cards show relatively close results, because they are limited by the CPU speed and the overall system performance.
 However in 1600x1200 we can already draw some conclusions: NVIDIA GeForce FX 5900 Ultra is much faster than NVIDIA GeForce FX 5800 Ultra, and ATI RADEON 9800 Pro gets right between them in Quality mode.